dirkschmid/Middleman-Startup/README.md

 Custom settings added for this framework in `config.rb` are...

     set :use_typekit, true
-    set :use_jquery, false
+    set :use_jquery, true

-...use Typekit or jQuery respectively.
+...use Typekit and jQuery respectively.
 If you choose not to use jQuery, [Tire JS](http://tirejs.com/) is included for easy DOM selectors with minimum overhead.

 ======================================